SophiaVei/ACM-Data-Science-Summer-School/1. Monday-Modern Query Processing Techniques for Graph-structured Relations/README.md

            --rm kuzudb/explorer:latest
 ```

-In both cases you must correctly specify the path to the files of the local     database.
+In both cases, you must correctly specify the path to the files of the local     database.